rishirajbansal/rishirajbansal/README.md

 ♦ Identity and Access Management (CIAM, IDM)<br>
 <br>

-# Experience
+## Experience

 • I am best in researching solution design/arch, building platform from scratch to PROD and selecting best robust technologies that can help in achieving the goal of the organization.
-This could also include determining what Cloud services can be used to be integrated with the core applications of the system.
+This could also include determining what Cloud services can be used to be integrated with the core applications of the system.<br>
 • Automating the complete setup of all resources with minimal human intervention<br>
 • CI/CD Pipeline Management: Design, implement, and maintain CI/CD pipelines using tools like GitHub Actions, BitBucket Pipelines and AWS CodeBuild/CodePipeline to automate the software delivery process.<br>
 • Cloud Services Management: Manage and optimize cloud resources for scalability, performance, and cost-effectiveness while implementing security best practices.<br>